rjplevin/Classes.jl/docs/src/index.md

 #  Superclass-copy initializer
 Bar(bar::Int64, s::Foo)

-# field accessors
-get_bar(obj::AbstractBar) = obj.bar
-set_bar!(obj::AbstractBar, value::Int) = (obj.bar = value)
 ```

 ## Example from Mimi

-The following diagram shows the relationship between the concrete structs and abstract types create by the `@class` macro.
-Solid lines indicate subtype relationships; dotted lines indicate
+The following diagram shows the relationship between the concrete structs and abstract types create by
+the `@class` macro.
+Solid lines indicate subtype relationships; dotted lines indicate subclass
-subclass relationships, which exist outside the julia type system.
+relationships, which exist outside the julia type system.

 ![Mimi component structure](figs/Classes.png)

-Each class as a corresponding "shadow" abstract supertype (of the same name surrounded by underscores) which is a parent to all abstract supertypes of its subclasses.
-The subclasses of, say, `ComponentDef` are all subtypes of `AbstractComponentDef`, thus methods defined as
+Each class as a corresponding "shadow" abstract supertype (of the same name surrounded by underscores) which
+is a parent to all abstract supertypes of its subclasses.
+The subclasses of, say, `ComponentDef` are all
+subtypes of `AbstractComponentDef`, thus methods defined as:

 ```
 @method function foo(obj::ComponentDef)